 IVR also was known as Interactive Voice Response is an automated telephony system that allows interaction with callers that call into the helpdesk hotline, gathers basic information and requests from the caller before it routes the calls to the appropriate helpdesk officers.
 The IVR system uses the functions that combine the inputs of voice telephone and the touch-tone keypad selection to provide the correct responses to the caller in the form of voice, email, callbacks and other contact methods back to the callers.

-It is widely used by all the call centers nowadays as it is simple and effective to use and helps to reduce cost and boost efficiency for the company.
+It is widely used by all the call centres nowadays as it is simple and effective to use and helps to reduce cost and boost efficiency for the company.

 IVR systems also help the company to collect relevant information about their customer’s needs and requirements which in turn will transfer callers to the most appropriate agent or department depending on their input from the IVR.
 Thus when the calls are directed to agents using the IVR technology, the probability that they will be transferred to the wrong agent or department will be greatly reduced.